and I'm a recent MIT grad working on code & policy.

 resume

 Hey!
-I'm Neil Malur, and I'm majoring in Computer Science & Engineering at MIT.
-In June, I'll be joining the Indian Institute of Science's ARTPARK in machine learning research for heatwave detection before I start work this fall at Meta as a Software Engineer.
+I'm Neil Malur, and I just got my bachelor's degree in Computer Science and Engineering from MIT! 🎓 Right now, I'm working at the Indian Institute of Science's ARTPARK in machine learning research for heatwave detection before I start full-time this fall as a Software Engineer at Meta.
 I think a lot about how to build better systems in the world, and I try to use code to solve problems on the way there.
-In my free time, you can probably find me dancing 🕺 or figuring out how to reattach my bike pedal 🚲 (again), but feel free to check out some of my work on the other tabs!
+In my free time, you can probably find me dancing 🕺, chatting with someone random off the street 👯, or figuring out how to fix my bike pedal 🚲 (again), but feel free to check out some of my work on the other tabs!

 My most recent work has been at Nominal, a startup that focuses on automating the hardware test and validation lifecycle.
-At Nominal, I focused most on our data systems and processing, particularly on data ingest and internal computation.
+At Nominal, I focused most on our data systems and processing, particularly on speeding up our file ingest pipeline, adding additional REST API compatibility, and augmenting our data computation offerings.
 Before Nominal, I got a taste of policy at the United States Department of Commerce, where I used machine learning to help shape macroeconomic policy tailored to alleviate geographic inequality.
+At the DOC, I also worked on developing an in-depth case study of the metro Charlotte area based on original economic analysis.

-Recently, I've also found myself teaching a lot.
+I've also found myself teaching a lot lately.
 This year, I co-taught a machine learning course to graduate students at La Universidad de Ingeniería y Tecnología in Peru, with a focus on combining theory with actionable projects and startups.
-Last, year I taught web design and machine learning to undergraduate students and young professionals in Jordan with Injaz :)
+Last year, I taught web design and machine learning to undergraduate students and young professionals in Jordan with Injaz :)